On the joint estimation of flow fields and particle properties from Lagrangian data: Implementation of the method and evaluation metrics

 where $\varphi_\mathrm{exact}$ is the ground truth.
 The averaging operator $\langle \cdot \rangle$ may be taken over either the spatio-temporal domain,

 or across the tracks,

 In practice, these integrals are approximated by sums over DNS grid points and time steps for flow fields, and over discrete measurement instants in $\sdx{\mathcal{T}}[k]$ for tracks.
 In the unsteady flow cases, we report errors for the fluctuating component $\varphi^\prime$, defined by a Reynolds decomposition $\varphi = \overline{\varphi} + \varphi^\prime$.
-This yields a conservative estimate of reconstruction accuracy, since mean fields $\overline{\varphi}$ are generally easier to recover than turbulent fluctuations.
-For the steady cone flow case, errors are reported on the full fields.
+This yields a conservative estimate of reconstruction accuracy, since mean fields are easier to recover than turbulent fluctuations.
+In the steady cone flow case, errors are reported for the primitive fields without modification.